John Enos III

-John Enos III (born June 12, 1962) is an American film and television actor.
+John Enos III (born June 12, 1962) is an American actor.
+He played Bobby Parezi in the Fox prime time soap opera Melrose Place from 1995 to 1996, and Bobby Marsino on the CBS daytime soap opera, The Young and the Restless (2003–2005).

-He has guest starred on television programs Murder, She Wrote, Sex and the City, NYPD Blue, and CSI: NY, among other TV series.

-Enos's film credits include Death Becomes Her (1992), Demolition Man (1993), The Rock (1996), Blade (1998), Flawless (1999), Phone Booth (2002), Everybody Wants to Be Italian (2007) and Toxic (2008).

 In 2018, Enos was nominated for the Daytime Emmy Award for Outstanding Guest Performer, for his role as Roger, an Elvis impersonator and partner to Eileen Davidson's Susan Banks, on the soap opera Days of Our Lives.

 Personal life

-John Enos was born on June 12, 1962, in Boston, Massachusetts, of Italian and Portuguese ancestry.
-He was married to Jennie Lee from 2006 until her death on February 18, 2012.
+Enos was born in Boston, of Italian and Portuguese ancestry.
+Enos attended Bentley University and Salem State College.
+He dated singer Taylor Dayne in the late 1990s.
+Enos was married to Jennie Lee from 2006 until her death on February 18, 2012.

-Enos attended Bentley and Salem State College.
-Prior to becoming an actor, he was a bartender in New York City.